-- Enquiring of directors, Internal Audit and inspection of policy documentation as to the high-level policies and procedures of the Paragon Group (of which this company is a part) to prevent and detect fraud, including the Internal Audit function, and the Company's channel for 'whistleblowing', as well as whether they have knowledge of any actual, suspected or alleged fraud. - Inspecting Board, Audit Committee and Risk Committee minutes. - Considering remuneration incentive schemes and performance targets for management and directors. - Using analytical procedures to identify any unusual or unexpected relationships.
+- Enquiring of directors, Internal Audit and inspection of policy documentation as to the Company's high-level policies and procedures to prevent and detect fraud, including the Internal Audit function, and the Company's channel for 'whistleblowing', as well as whether they have knowledge of any actual, suspected or alleged fraud. - · Reading Board minutes. - Using analytical procedures to identify any unusual or unexpected relationships.